Psychogenic pain: Treatment

 For many patients a combination of psychotherapy and pharmacotherapy can help to alleviate or treat the symptoms of psychogenic pain.
-These treatments can include Cognitive behavioral therapy, acceptance and commitment therapy, or forms commonly used for chronic pain treatments.
+These treatments can include cognitive behavioral therapy, acceptance and commitment therapy, or forms commonly used for chronic pain treatments.
 Interventional techniques can also be used.
-Treatments can address underlying feelings and emotion conflicts that can lead to psychogenic pain as well as other potential causes of dysfunction with behavior, affect, and coping that can be seen in patients.
-In cases where therapy and medication do not show results, some may consider psycho/neurosurgeries in treating psychogenic pain.
+Treatments can address underlying feelings and emotional conflicts that can lead to psychogenic pain, as well as other potential causes of dysfunction with behavior, affect, and coping that can be seen in patients.
+In cases where therapy and medication do not show results, some may consider surgical intervention.
 These surgeries target portions of the brain associated with mood disorders and pain.
-Deep Brain Stimulation (DBS) can also be used through stimulating parts of the brain related to behavior and emotion to relieve the psychological cause of the pain.
+Deep brain stimulation (DBS) is another possible treatment that works by stimulating parts of the brain related to behavior and emotion to relieve the psychological cause of the pain.

+Controversy

+The term "psychogenic pain" had begun to fall out of relevance in the scientific community due to its implication that the pain is entirely psychological in origin and thus not "real".
+The change in preferred nomenclature can be traced to 1994 when the DSM-IV removed the term in favor of the more holistic "pain disorder" section.
+The ICD-11 made a similar change, as mentioned above.
+It is important to note that this change is not universal and is mostly confined to the English-speaking medical community.
+The term psychogenic pain is still used in non-English literature.

+To fill the new gap in terminology left by the declining use of psychogenic pain, the term "nociplastic pain" was coined in 2016.
+Nociplastic pain is defined as chronic pain that cannot be classified as nociceptive (pain caused by the activation of nociceptors) or neuropathic (pain caused by damage to the nervous system).
+Nociplastic pain is functionally defined in one article as "pain arising from the altered function of pain-related sensory pathways in the periphery and CNS (Central Nervous System)," and, unlike psychogenic pain, can be diagnosed in conjunction with other types of pain.